jvde-github/AIS-catcher/README.md

 New additions to [Edge Version](https://github.com/jvde-github/AIS-catcher/releases/tag/Edge):

 - Creation of an Edge Release where latest Windows binaries are stored: [HERE](https://github.com/jvde-github/AIS-catcher/releases/tag/Edge)
 - Addition of an offline webclient version.
-This should run as usual but when offline map tiles are not stored so that might work only depending what is in the cache.
+This should run as usual but  offline map tiles are not stored so that might work only depending what is in the cache.
 Graphs and tables work.
-To run first  go to your home directory (say `/home/jasper`) and clone the necessary web assets:
+To run, first  go to your home directory (say `/home/jasper`) and clone the necessary web assets:
 ```console
 git clone https://github.com/jvde-github/webassets.git
 ```
-Then run AIS-catcher as normal but with the CDN switch for the webserver pointing to the created directory:
+Next run AIS-catcher with the CDN switch to point the webserver  to the created directory with necessary web content:
 ```console
 AIS-catcher -x 192.168.1.120 4002 -N 8100 CDN /home/jasper/webassets
 ```